Backups and Recovery · Yogi's VPS

 After your site is restored

-- Clear your browser cache and check that your site loads normally.
+- Clear browser cache and reload your site